 Inside the lab, you’ll tumble down into a labyrinth of secrets.
 Pay attention to the notes Alphys leaves on the floor which point to where door keys may be.
 One of the less obvious key locations would be the one hidden under the sheets of the bed that has the covers pulled up over the bed pillow.
 The second less obvious key would be in the room that has three faucets.
 You simply have to turn each faucet on to obtain that one.
 After you discover the full truth about the type of experimentation Alphys participated in, an elevator door will open in front of you.
 The elevator will jettison you to the final corridors that lead you to King Asgore.

 If you’ve made it to this point, congratulations, you are on your way true ending!
-If you want to relive it again, you can watch the embedded YouTube video of it down below.
-If you remained determined and spared the souls of innocent monsters to make it here, I salute you!
-If you gave being a homicidal maniac a try before seeing what the Underground would be like when you don’t have a soul as black as coal — well — the game will scare you more than any of my words could.
+If you remained determined and spared the souls of innocent monsters to make it here, I salute you.
+If you gave being a homicidal maniac a try because you have soul as black as coal — well — the game will scare you more than any of my words could.